-Women at high risk for drug abuse are frequently socially isolated-single parents, unemployed, or recently separated, divorced, or widowed (Finkelstein, 1993; Finkelstein and Derman, 1991; Wilsnack et al., 1986).
+Women at high risk for drug abuse are frequently isolated socially-single parents, unemployed, or recently separated, divorced, or widowed (Finkelstein, 1993; Finkelstein & Derman, 1991; Wilsnack et al., 1986).
 Psychological isolation also occurs when the people in a woman's world fail to validate and respond to her experience or her attempts at connection.
-Miller (1990) has described the state of "condemned isolation" where a woman feels isolated in her important relationships and feels that she is the problem; that she is condemned isolation is highly correlated with drug use, as drugs become a way of coping with intense feelings and a sense of hopelessness.
+Miller (1990) has described the state of "condemned isolation" where a woman feels isolated in her important relationships and feels that she is the problem; that she is condemned to be isolated, with no possibility of changing this situation.
+This state of shame and condemned isolation is highly correlated with drug use, as drugs become a way of coping with intense feelings and a sense of hopelessness.

-Jordan et al, (1991) have described the tremendous cultural shaming around women's yearnings for connection, sexuality, and emotionality.
-Women are prone to feel personally deficient- "something is wrong with me"-to take responsibility for problematic relationships, and thus to seek all kinds of ways to alter themselves.
+Jordan et al. (1991) have described the tremendous cultural shaming around women's yearnings for connection, sexuality, and emotionality.
+Women are prone to feel personally deficient-"something is wrong with me"-to take responsibility for problematic relationships, and thus to seek all kinds of ways to alter themselves.
 In nonmutual relationships, women often carry the disavowed feelings of pain, anger, or fear of those with whom they are connected.
 Women and girls in the criminal justice system endure even heavier shame, as society stigmatizes them as female offenders.